What is the Future of Office Space

 The End of Work From Home

-There are two key things that happened in the 20th century for office space.
+Today, many more of us are home and dealing with the work from home distractions.
+There are two key things that happened in the 20th century for office space that changed the work and live mentality.
 The first was the implementation of factories.
 The advent of factories and corporations started to drive the division between where one worked and lived.
 While factories started appearing in the U.S. as early as the 18th century, it wasn’t until the industrial revolution thrived that the factory became common.
 This is the beginning of the fracture in our culture; where an employee would go to work separately from where they lived.

 The second major 20th century shift is the work of architect Frank Lloyd Wright.
 He first introduced what we now call the open office floor plan, reducing the amount of walls and in the workspace to make it more efficient.
 Some claim he created the most beautiful offices ever built.
 Many have since realized that open office plans have many challenges.

 The Modern Office Space

 In the 60s we begin to see the term “office landscaping”, the idea that staff should sit in an organic pattern that is made up of a mixture of open and closed spaces.
 This trend heavily influenced future office design.
 Additionally, suburbs developed and people lived further away from the city center where they worked.
 In the 1980s architecture and interior design become important and the cubicle comes into play.
 Giant open rooms are divided into separate offices that provide a more efficient workplace.
 Along with cubicles comes computers and a surge in technology.

 The changes in office space are accelerating.